jde-agr/Libft/README.md

 # Libft
-A recreation of the C standard library.
-Caters for memory leaks unlike the standard C library.
+A recreation of the C standard library..